Last updated: 01 August 2023 & medically reviewed by Hailey Shafir

 The limbic reward system is not only responsible for pleasure; as its name suggests it programs how we respond to stimulus and reward, memory retention, and learning.
 The continued abuse of meth causes the brain to build up a tolerance, meaning the meth user will need to take more and more to get the same effect.

 This is what is known as meth dependence and if left unchecked can develop into addiction.
-The availability of meth, its low price point, strong withdrawal symptoms (insomnia, anxiety, depression, fatigue, etc), and use amongst teens are all risk factors that can lead to crystal meth addiction-forming.
+The low price point of meth, its availability, strong withdrawal symptoms (insomnia, anxiety, depression, fatigue, etc), and use amongst teens are all risk factors that can lead to crystal meth addiction-forming.

 Addiction through continued methamphetamine abuse is common.
 Whether someone is addicted or has a meth dependence is assessed through a set of 11 criteria outlined in the DSM-5 that measure the negative impact meth abuse is having on the user's life.
 These criteria include:

 Social or interpersonal problems related to substance use

 Neglected major responsibilities to abuse substances

 Developing a tolerance